mugeshk97/pytorch/README.md

 # pytorch

 1. Basics of Pytorch and tensor
-2. Linear Regression using Neural networks by Pytorch form scratch
+2. Linear Regression by Pytorch form scratch
 3.